victor-smirnov/memoria-site/content/en/docs/overview/vm/index.md

 4. Homoiconic compile-time metaprogramming and supporting *metaprogramming platform*, integrated with runtime environment and the interpreter.
 5. RETE-based rule engine for advanced pattern matching.

+M-code and related infrastructure are targeting the **in-database programming** problem.

+General-purpose programming languages are targeting *compute-intensive* problems that use rather simple data structures: arrays and linked data structures like object graphs.
+Data structures are simple and ephemeral.

 ### M-code and Code Model

 Memoria does not introduce any new high-level programming language, like Java or Python.
 Instead, it defines intermediate-level *DSL Host* language M-code.
 M-code may have two forms: